chevcast/shotgun/README.md

     // Options is an object containing a comprehensive list of parameters that the command accepts and understands. exports.options = {
         message: {
-            nodash: true,
+            noName: true,
             required: true,
-            description: 'The message to be displayed.'
+            description: 'The message to be displayed.',
+            prompt: true
         },
         iterations: {
             aliases: ['i'],